Artemnsk/slackgametest/README.md

 ```

 ### 3. Install game app in Slack team.
-Turn on your local webserver
+Turn on your local webserver.
+Go to the project directory and execute:

 ```
-$ node index.js
+$ npm start
 ```

-Then go to *\<IP address\>/slacktestgame/authorize/request*.
+Then go to `http://<YOUR_EXTERNAL_IP_ADDRESS>/slacktestgame/authorize/request`.
 Install this app
 in your team.
 There could be problems if previously you was logged in via browser into
 a different team.
 Log into your dev team for your Slack app in browser, and